- Our Work

 The Black-flanked Rock-wallaby is one of these endangered species.
 It was once widespread across many parts of Western Australia, South Australia and the Northern Territory.
 The clearing of its habitat, changes to fire patterns and, most devastating of all, introduced foxes and cats, all threaten their existence.
 They only survive today in small isolated populations.

-That’s why we’re proud to have been a part of an ambitious rock-wallaby translocation project on Martu country in the Western Desert led by Kanyirninpa Jukurrpa (KJ) and the WA Department of Parks and Wildlife, with the support of BHP.
+That’s why we’re proud to have been a part of an ambitious rock-wallaby translocation project on Martu country in the Western Desert led by Kanyirninpa Jukurrpa (KJ) and the WA Parks and Wildlife Service, with the support of BHP.

 In 2012, the only known population of Warru (as Martu people call them) on Martu country was found at Kaalpi (the Calvert Range) in the Little Sandy Desert.
 Hanging on in just one small area made them highly vulnerable to drought, feral predators and bushfires.